Blog Post Examples: 21 Real Blogs + 16 Post Types to Inspire You

 - Including quick, easily digestible sections with recommendations.

-People will often search online for things to do, either in their hometown or in an area they’re traveling to, so this type of post could bring in a lot of search engine traffic.
+People search online for things to do constantly, either in their hometown or in an area they’re traveling to, so this type of post brings in steady search traffic.
+The “by a local” angle helps it stand out from generic top-things-to-do lists scraped from Yelp.

 9. Recipe Post

-Love recipes … and want to share them with the world?
-Gaby’s “Black Bean Sweet Potato Chili” is a perfect recipe post, complete with:
+Love recipes and want to share them?
+Gaby’s “Black Bean Sweet Potato Chili” is a strong recipe post, complete with:

 - Practical details like prep time, cook time, and nutritional information.

-- A checklist for shopping and steps for following the recipe.
+- A checklist for shopping and clear steps for following the recipe.

 10. “Where to” Post